tig-foundation/tig-monorepo/experiments/cur_testbed/README.md

 This standalone CUDA experiment implements the design in `docs/cur.tex`.
 It is not coupled to the TIG runtime or Docker harness.

+Its linking-matrix comparisons are calibration-only.
+Production TIG solutions contain only row and column indices; verification computes the canonical fast U for every sub-instance.

 For each seed and spectrum type it generates exactly eight sub-instances from one shared pair of orthonormal bases.
 It samples one true-rank ratio from each of the eight specified strata, samples and shuffles one target-rank ratio from each of